Munich-NLP/.github/profile/README.md

 <h3 align="center">Hallo und Herzlich Wilkommen to Munich🥨NLP community!</h3>

 <h3 align="center"> Language is at the heart of human intelligence.
 It therefore is and must be at the heart of our efforts to build artificial intelligence.
-We founded this community discuss latest developments and also stimulate exchange on research and innovation around NLP.
+We founded this community to discuss latest developments and also stimulate exchange on research and innovation around NLP.
 Join the Munich NLP discord community to learn and exchange about Natural Language Processing, Machine Learning, AI, and related topics.
 We plan to do (hybrid) meetups including technical talks, knowledge sharing sessions and networking events.
 If you would like to give a talk or host one of our events, please reach out to the organizers!
 We plan to record events, and you can watch them on our YouTube Channel.